 The help pages contain some HTML.
 Your tech person should be able to advise on this.

 Once the pages are written, ask your tech person to add them to your theme.

-Now is also a good time to start thinking about some of your standard emails that you’ll be sending out in response to common user queries and administrative tasks — for example, an email that you send to IT departments asking them to whitelist emails from your Alaveteli website (for when emails are ending up marked as spam).
-Review the Administrator’s manual for details on some of the common administrative tasks.
+Now is also a good time to start thinking about some of your standard emails that you’ll be sending out in response to common user queries and administrative tasks — for example, an email that you send to IT departments asking them to whitelist emails from your Alaveteli website (if your emails are being marked as spam).
+Review the Administrator’s Manual for details on some of the common administrative tasks.
 There is a list of the standard emails used by WhatDoTheyKnow on the FOI Wiki.

 Perhaps you would like a new usability-related feature not in Alaveteli already, like the automated language detection for multi-language websites; or Facebook integration; or an iPhone app.